Cattle movement reporting

 Plans for the new cattle service

-The announcement also confirmed the development of a new Livestock Information Service (LIS) for cattle which will replace the current Cattle Tracing Service (CTS) for English cattle notifications.
+The announcement also confirmed the development of a new Livestock Information Service (LIS) for cattle which will replace the current Cattle Tracing System (CTS) for English cattle notifications.
 This will be launched in a phased rollout, starting with private testing in December 2025, and will gradually progress into a more public testing state in spring 2026.
 This phased approach will allow any issues to be resolved quickly and ensure a smoother transition for all users.
 The aim is to roll out the new LIS cattle service to all cattle keepers by summer 2026.

 Plans for the future

-The new is designed to be futureproof, ensuring it can accommodate changes from the bovine consultation and any future legislative updates.
+The new service is designed to be futureproof, ensuring it can accommodate changes from the bovine consultation and any future legislative updates.
 This flexibility allows the system and services to adapt seamlessly to new requirements, which will enable it to evolve into a multispecies traceability service in the future.
-Existing livestock traceability systems, including the Cattle Tracing Service (CTS), will remain in place until multispecies services across the devolved governments are fully operational.
+Existing livestock traceability systems, including the Cattle Tracing System (CTS), will remain in place until multispecies services across the devolved governments are fully operational.

 You can read the formal announcement here: Electronic ID for Cattle mandatory in step forward for UK biosecurity – GOV.UK